acl2018/acl2018-website/workshops.md

 title: Workshops
 ---

-### Workshops

 The following workshops will take place on July 19 and 20.
-(Almost all workshops are one day long.)
+Workshops are one day long, except where noted.

 * [BioNLP 2018](https://aclweb.org/aclwiki/BioNLP_Workshop) (Two day workshop.)
 * [3rd Workshop on Representation Learning for NLP (RepL4NLP-2018)](https://sites.google.com/site/repl4nlp2018)